victornguyen75/amazonlite/README.md

 A full stack Amazon clone built with:

-- clothing products (on the home and individual pages)
+- clothing product pages
 - a cart page
-- user authentication
+- user authentication page
 - a shipping address form
 - a checkout page
+- seeded products and users that are uploaded to MongoDB

 Technologies used: